lupeski/rn-stylish/README.md

 }
 ```

-If using single-theme mode, theme switching has no effect.
+If using single-theme mode, theme mode switching has no effect.

 **Note - Accessing Theme Directly:** Sometimes you need theme values outside of styles.
 The `useStyles()` hook returns a `theme` object that you can use directly: